 - Then gradually lift your heels up onto your toes as high as possible until your calves are fully contracted.

 Finish off with the lunges

 The lunge is an amazing exercise, it is one of the potent exercises you can do if your goal is to get a wheel of steel, it should be included in your weight training arsenal.

-This exercise is very effective for building strength and muscle one leg at a time.
-The purpose of the lunges is to develop the front of the thighs and glutes.
+This exercise is great for building muscle and strength in one leg at a time.
+Lunges are used to strengthen the front of the thighs and glutes.

 How to do the lunges

 - Holding a pair of dumbbells or a weight plate on each side.

 - Keep your head up, back straight, and chest out as you stand upright with your feet together.

 - Move forward on one leg, significantly reducing your hips until both knees are bent 90 degrees.

 - Pull your feet together and push yourself up to your initial position.